 • Garnish any dish with bright nasturtium flowers, which are entirely edible.

 The secret to deciding what vegetables to grow in pots is simply to choose what you like to eat!
 Then build a layered pot with a selection of a tall central focal point, mid-level fillers and trailing edge plants.
 Make your own list and get potting!

-This story originally appeared in Virginia Living magazine.
+This story was written by Phaedra Hise for Virginia Living magazine.